cx-olquinjica/LeNet-5/README.md

 pip install -r requirements.txt
 ```

- 3. Run the training script to train the LeNet-5 model on CIFAR-10:
+ 3. Run the training script to train the LeNet-5 model on MNIST:
 ```
-python train.py
+python train.py -c config.json
 ```

  4. Experiment with different hyperparameters, regularization techniques, optimization algorithms, and weight initialization strategies by modifying the provided configuration files.